jgarrow/graphql-server-pokeapi/docs/README.md

 </h2>

 <p align="center">
-  A GraphQL Node server for Pokémon data, using the PokéAPI SQLite3 database.
+  A GraphQL Node server for Pokémon data, using the <a href="https://github.com/PokeAPI/pokeapi">PokéAPI</a> SQLite3 database.
 Check out the docs at <a href="https://dex-docs.netlify.app/">https://dex-docs.netlify.app/</a>
 </p>

 <p align="center">